Waqar-Ahmad76/Assembly-Endgame/README.md

 ✅ Confetti animation on victory
 ✅ “New Game” button to restart instantly
 ✅ Smooth styling and dynamic UI updates with React
+✅ Efficient Keyboard Controls: All letter guessing can be performed via the keyboard.
+A global keydown listener is implemented using the useCallback and useEffect hooks, ensuring the event listener is only attached once to the document and cleaned up efficiently for optimal performance.

 ---